apache/hudi/rfc/rfc-56/rfc-56.md

 ![](figure4.png)

 Writer1 starts writing data at time t1 and finishes at time t3.
-Writer2 starts writing at time t2, and updates a file already updated by writer1 at time t4.
+Writer2 starts writing at time t2, and at time t4 - writer2 tries to create marker for a file fileA which already updated by writer1 to fileAa(updated).
 Since all markers of writer1 have been deleted at time t4, such conflict cannot be found in the stage of marker conflict detection until starting to commit.
 In order to avoid such delay of early conflict detection, it is necessary to add the steps of checking commit conflict during the detection.